secretflow/secretnote/packages/secretnote-scql/README.md

-**secretnote-lite** is a standalone component that can be integrated into other applications.
+**secretnote-scql** is a standalone component that can be integrated into other applications.
-It handles Python programming for SecretFlow.
+It handles SCQL operations for SecretFlow.

 To build, run
 ```sh